gguuss/DietyOS/README.md

 * "Fool me once, shame on you.
 Fool me twice, shame on me."
 * Gifting - It's important to not use gifts to coerce people though, a gift should not come with strings attached.
 * I am what I am
+* I need some space - it's important to give your partner space when they need to be alone and also to recognize when you need some time to yourself to process or focus.
 * It is what it is
 * Repeat back what someone says to you in a different way to make sure everybody is on the same page.
 * “Safe spaces” allowing for communication without judgement (read non-violent communication)